 The MSR DynaLock Ascent Carbon is a lightweight and compact carbon-fiber pole that folds down to a small size to fit easily into a backpack, earning our recommendation for the best splitboarding pole.
 These poles have 20 centimeters of length adjustment, which is plenty for the uphill, as well as excellent secondary grips and padded wrist straps.
 They also have large powder baskets which help when touring on those deep powder days.
 An incredibly low swing weight helps save energy, and at the top of the skin track, they disappear into a pack for the ride down with a collapsed length of just 14.25 inches—the smallest packed size we have ever tested.
 These poles are the total package for splitboarding: comfortable on the way up, and nonexistent on the ride back down.
 As a bonus, these are also some of the least expensive, high-quality collapsible poles on the market.

 One major downside to the Dynalock Ascent Carbon is durability.
 These poles have carbon shafts, which are light, but not as strong as aluminum.
 They stand up to uphill skinning, but they won't take a beating on the way down if used by skiers.
 They are also slightly unwieldy when folded up, and rely on a small velcro strap to stay together.
 The MSR pole basket is awkwardly shaped, but it still does the job.
-In short, these poles are everything we'd ever want in a splitboarding pole, just don't treat them carelessly.
+In short, these poles are everything we look for in a splitboarding pole, just don't treat them carelessly.

 Some backcountry skiers and ski mountaineers want a tool with the potential to replace an ice axe for steep snow climbing, and that can add to their ability to arrest a fall in steep terrain while skiing down.
 For these users, the Black Diamond Whippet is a classic standby in the steep skiing world.
 The most recent iteration builds upon the product's past successes, adding a removable pick design.
 In short, it functions as a standard three-section telescoping backcountry ski pole while skinning up or skiing down, with the option to attach the pick to the top of the grip when you want.
 The result is a high-performance pole and the best of the ski pole/ice axe hybrids on the market.

 The biggest downside to the Whippet is its weight.
 With the pick attached, the pole weighs about twice as much as other models.
 The higher swing weight is not particularly noticeable, especially in steep terrain, where our minds are generally on other things.
+It is offered, however, in a carbon version that will set you back a few more bucks.
 We're a bit dismayed that the pole is sold only as a single, individual pole.
 If it came in a set, it would be the only pair of backcountry poles you'd ever need.

 Why You Should Trust Us

 Our test team is led by Exum Ski Guide and IFMGA Mountain Guide Jeff Dobronyi.
-From the cold and deep winters of Jackson Hole to the Alaskan steeps to the depths of Patagonia, Jeff leads backcountry skiing and ski mountaineering trips worldwide.
+From the cold and deep winters of Jackson Hole, Alaskan steeps, and the depths of Patagonia, Jeff leads backcountry skiing and ski mountaineering trips worldwide.
 He puts the world's best backcountry skiing gear through the wringer for over 100 days a year and knows what gear is good enough to pass the test and what gear won't get the job done.
-From slamming bumps in Telluride to skiing the steep couloirs of the Central Tetons, Jeff put a lot of stress on his poles during this review.
+From slamming bumps in Telluride to skiing the steep couloirs of the Central Tetons, Jeff put a lot of stress on the test poles during this review.

 Analysis and Test Results